arosenkranz/scenarios/dd101-developer/02-install-agent-docker/finish.md

 Congratulations!
-You have completed the section of the Introduction to Datadog course focusing on how to install the Datadog Agent.
-Now you have seen how to install and configure the agent on both a virtual machine and on Docker.
-Click the Next button below to move on to the next section.
+You have completed the section of the Introduction to Datadog course focusing on how to install and configure the Datadog Agent in Docker.
+You brought an entire application stack into Datadog, full of rich information to explore in the rest of this workshop.

+Click the **Next** button to prepare for the next lab.